-Students are required to maintain an overall GPA of 2.70 for graduation.
-Students whose cumulative GPA falls below 2.70 after having attempted at least nine credit hours will be placed on academic probation in the traditional program, or six hours for students participating in the Executive Master of Public Health program.
-Students on probation must raise their cumulative GPA to 2.70 within the next nine attempted credit hours of enrollment for students in the traditional program and the next six attempted credit hours of enrollment for the students in the Executive Master of Public Health program.
+Students are required to maintain an overall GPA of 2.7 for graduation.
+Students whose cumulative GPA falls below 2.7 after having attempted at least nine (9) credits in the traditional program, or six credits if in the Executive MPH program, will be placed on academic probation.
+Students on probation must raise their cumulative GPA to 2.7 within the next nine (9) attempted credits of enrollment for students in the traditional program or within the next six (6) attempted credits for students enrolled in the Executive MPH programs.
 Failure to do so will result in exclusion from the program.
-Once the student has again achieved a 2.70 GPA and probation has been removed, the 2.70 GPA must be maintained until graduation.
-If the student again falls below the 2.70 GPA, they will be excluded from the program and has 30 days to appeal the exclusion.
+Course withdrawals with a grade or W do NOT count towards attempted credit hours for the purpose of Rollins School of Public Health academic probation.
+Courses where a WF (withdrawal fail) is posted count towards attempted credit hours as this impacts the GPA.
+Students should be aware that course withdrawals impact Satisfactory Academic Progress for federal financial aid eligibility.
+Once the student has achieved a 2.7 GPA and probation has been removed, the 2.7 GPA must be maintained until graduation.
+If the student again falls below the 2.7 GPA requirement, she or he will be excluded from the program and has a maximum of 30 days to appeal the exclusion.